Samsonite Carry-Ons vs Tumi Carry Ons

 Understanding brand heritage gives you insight into how each suitcase is built - and who it’s built for.

 Tumi was founded in 1975, inspired by global travel and named after a Peruvian ceremonial knife.
-Since then, it’s earned a reputation for premium travel luggage designed for business travellers and frequent flyers.
-The aesthetic is minimal and polished, with high-end materials like aluminium and FXT® ballistic nylon.
-It’s built to last - and built to blend seamlessly into airport lounges and boardrooms.
+Since then, it has built a reputation for premium luggage designed with business travellers and frequent flyers in mind.
+The look is clean and polished, with premium materials like aluminium and FXT® ballistic nylon.
+It is built for travellers who want organisation, durability, and a case that looks just as sharp in a boardroom as it does in an airport lounge.

 Samsonite, on the other hand, has been innovating since 1910.
 Named after the Biblical figure known for strength, the brand has focused on building tough, functional suitcases for every kind of traveller.
 From budget flyers to family trips, Samsonite offers smart, dependable luggage at a more accessible price point - without sacrificing style.